Abernaughty/git-maber/memory-bank/progress.md

 The current state of the project is:

+1. **Design Enhancements**:
+   - ✅ Added blue-to-purple gradient text effect for headings
+   - ✅ Implemented glass card effect with backdrop filter
+   - ✅ Enhanced background with subtle gradients
+   - ✅ Added shadow effects with blue and purple glows
+   - ✅ Removed blue tint from background image
+   - ✅ Attempted to create consistent button styling with gradients
+   - ✅ Used inline styles for button hover effects
+   - ⚠️ Encountered issues with CSS specificity and styling overrides

 1. **Project Planning**:
    - ✅ Project goals and scope defined
    - ✅ System architecture designed